AliChoukatli/CyberShield-Enterprise/04_Zero Trust & Security Hardening/Documentation/05 - Exposure_Level.md

 ### 🛠️ 2.
 Block Executable content from email client and webmail

-**Notes: Blocks malicious executable files from being downloaded or executed via email clients or webmail, reducing phishing and malware risk.**
+**Blocks malicious executable files from being downloaded or executed via email clients or webmail, reducing phishing and malware risk.**

 | Field                | Value                                     |